BestTimesToVisit.com Logo

 Getting Around Quito, Ecuador

-Tip:Get a 'Tarjeta Ciudad' card from any station for easy tap-and-go payment.
-Avoid rush hours (7-9 AM and 4-6 PM) if possible, as it can get crowded.
-The stations are modern and well-maintained, a stark contrast to some of the older transport options.
+Tip:Get the 'Tarjeta Ciudad' card (USD $2) for easy tap-and-go travel; you can buy it at any station.
+Avoid rush hour (7-9 AM and 5-7 PM) if possible, as it gets crowded.
+The stations are modern and clean, a stark contrast to the city's surface chaos.
+Don't expect it to reach all tourist hotspots directly; you'll likely need to combine it with other transport.

 Trolebús (Trolleybus)

-This is Quito's iconic articulated bus system, running on dedicated lanes for much of its route.
-It's a vital artery for getting around the central and southern parts of the city, connecting many key neighborhoods.
+This is Quito's iconic articulated bus system, running on dedicated lanes for much of its route along the central avenues.
+It's a vital artery for locals and a budget-friendly way to cover significant distances north-south.

 Cable Car (TelefériQo)

-While not for daily commuting, the TelefériQo is a must-do for stunning panoramic views of Quito and the surrounding volcanoes.
+While not a primary mode of transport for getting *around* the city, the TelefériQo is an attraction in itself and offers unparalleled views of Quito and its surrounding volcanoes.
 It ascends from the northern part of the city to the slopes of the Pichincha volcano.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.